-If there is one thing I know for sure, it’s that I friggin’ LOVE garlic, and there’s nothing more comforting than a big bowl of creamy, tasty pasta, especially in the wintertime.
-This super simple creamy vegan pasta recipe is full of flavour and is one of my favourites for cooking up for dinner.
+If there is one thing I know for sure, it’s that I friggin’ LOVE garlic and truffles, and there’s nothing more comforting than a big bowl of creamy, tasty pasta, especially in the wintertime.
+This super simple creamy vegan truffle and garlic pasta recipe is full of flavour and is one of my favourites for cooking up for dinner.

 If you’ve been following me for a while, you know I love a simple pasta recipe to whip up.
 Like my Grandma’s 25 Minute Pasta Sauce, or this super healthy Vegan Protein Vegetable Pasta.
-Pastas are so versatile, inexpensive to make, and fill you up, which is why I like them, and this recipe is no different.
+Pasta is so versatile, inexpensive to make, and fill you up, which is why I like them, and this vegan truffle pasta recipe is no different.

-The superpowers of garlic in this Creamy Vegan Pasta
+The superpowers of garlic in this Creamy Vegan Truffle Pasta

 Scientists have proven that the health benefits of garlic come from the sulphur compounds formed when you chop up a garlic clove.
 Allicin, for example, is a compound briefly present in fresh garlic once it’s been chopped.
-These compounds enter the body from the digestive tract and travel around your insides where it’ll exert its biological effects.
+These compounds enter the body from the digestive tract and travel around your insides where they’ll exert their biological effects.

 Did you know that eating garlic can help detoxify heavy metals in your body?